OlivierJoris/INFO2056-Mario/README.md

 A platform game made with pygame.

 ## Usage
-Install python3 and pygame and run.
+Install python3 and pygame and run :
 ```bash
 python3 mario.py
 ```